 - Implementing a dual-class stock structure will increase your legal costs at incorporation and when you raise money from investors.

-- Despite the high profile examples (e.g. Google), implementing such a structure is far from the norm.
+- Despite the high profile examples, implementing a dual-class stock structure is far from the norm.
 Consequently, potential investors may strongly (and reasonably) object to investing in a company with Class F Common Stock.

 While Class F Stock is relatively easy to “turn off” in advance of an investment financing, it shouldn’t be adopted haphazardly.